Nakasendo Road, from Magome to Tsumago, the most beautiful villages of medieval Japan

 The trail

-Leaving Magome, the trail continues through forests and rural areas, with a good uphill stretch — mostly a gentle incline, but with some steeper sections, including sets of steps.
+Leaving Magome, the route continues through forests and rural landscapes, with a long uphill stretch — mostly gradual, but with some steeper sections and a few areas with steps.

-The uphill section is 2.4 km long, with an altitude gain of around 200 meters.
+The uphill section is 2.4 km long, with an elevation gain of around 200 meters.
 The highest point is Magome Pass.
 From there, it’s all downhill to Tsumago.

-About 850 meters after reaching the highest point of the route, you’ll come to Ichikokutochi Tatebachaya, a tea house with over 300 years of history — likely the most authentic one you’ll find on your trip to Japan.
-It’s a perfect spot for a well-deserved break, where you can enjoy complimentary tea.
-Unlike most places in Japan, tips are welcome here!
+About 850 meters past the highest point, you’ll reach Ichikokutochi Tatebachaya, a tea house with over 300 years of history — probably one of the most authentic you’ll come across in Japan.
+It’s a perfect place for a well-deserved break, where you can enjoy complimentary tea.
+Unlike most places in Japan, tips are welcome here.

 .